pachterlab/seqspec/docs/SPECIFICATION.md

 - `max_len` is an integer greater than or equal to the `min_len`.
 It represents the maximum length of the `sequence`
 - `onlist` can be `null` or contain
   - `filename` which is a path (relative to the `seqspec` file containing a list of sequences
+  - `location` denotes whether the filename is a local path to a file or a URI to a file.
   - `md5` is the md5sum of the uncompressed file in `filename`
 - `regions` can either be `null` or contain a list of `regions` as specified above.